shieldfy/API-Security-Checklist/README.md

 - [ ] Don't create an endpoint with `/public`
 - [ ] Turn off directory listings.
 - [ ] For private APIs, allow access only from whitelisted IPs/hosts.
+- [ ] Swagger (Api documentation) page should have basic authentication
+- [ ] Turn off swagger on production code

 ## Authorization